 Alcohol can impair a boater’s reaction times, judgment, and vision, just as it does to drivers of motor vehicles.
 If you or someone you love was hurt in a Georgia boating accident due to a drunk driver, you may have rights to compensation.

-Call the Law Offices of Shane Smith to find out from a skilled Atlanta injury lawyer what your Georgia BUI accident victim rights are.
+Call Shane Smith Law to find out from a skilled Atlanta injury lawyer what your Georgia BUI accident victim rights are.
 Contact us at 770-HURT-999 today to receive a complimentary case consultation.